ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 ## Subcommands

-**list**
+**info**
-: list all definitions in a specification file
+: list all datatypes or show info about a datatype definition

-**show**
+**compile**
-: show a definition in a specification file
+: pre-compile a specification file

 **generate\_tests**
 : auto-generate testdata for a specification file

-**compile**
-: compile a specification file

 **test**
 : test a specification using a testdata file

-## Required options
+## Common Options

-all subcommands:

 **-s**, **\-\-specfile=**FILENAME
 : specification file to be used (default: standard input);
-  YAML, JSON or compiled; compiled specifications can be used except for *compile* and cannot be provided as standard input
+  YAML/JSON/compiled specification filename

+## Subcommand specific options:

 *info* subcommand: